 Tim Kim, Director of Communications

 As Editorial Director, Tim oversees communications, including the blog, newsletter, and general updates from HQ.
 In other words, he is a glorified town caller.
 Please feel free to picture him with a speaking-trumpet, as it is his accoutrement of choice—preferably bedazzled rather majestically to separate him from the other town callers.
 As a former NaNoWriMo intern himself, Tim also oversees our intern program, the most difficult part of which is frantically searching for ways to permanently retain these fantastic folks.

 Tim has worked for Once, Wired, and San Francisco magazines, as well as at Condé Nast.
 He is searching for new ways to humble-brag about the fact that he is only two degrees of separation away from Taylor Swift, and that his dog is possibly the cutest dog ever.

 Shelby Gibbs, Operations Manager

-Shelby Gibbs received her B.A. in English Literature from Mills College in 2012.
+Shelby Gibbs received her B.A. in English Literature from Mills College.
 She has written literary criticism, personal essays, and the occasional poem on the color purple since childhood.
 Before interning for Script Frenzy in 2012, she interned at a small publishing house in Berkeley and penned a senior thesis on Virginia Woolf.
 In her free time, she enjoys grocery shopping (especially the free samples), and further exploring her native Bay Area.
 At NaNoWriMo, she holds down the fort by answering customer service emails, tending to office plant life, managing NaNoWriMo’s Donation Station and Store, helping out with bookkeeping and financials, planning the Night of Writing Dangerously Write-a-thon, and coordinating staff and program events.

 Jezra Lickter, Web Developer